Skip to main content

 preproduction booleanfalseDefines whether the SDK calls the Production or Sandbox endpoints.

-client_idstringNoneYour Mangopay ClientId – can be found in the Hub.
+client_idstringNoneYour Mangopay ClientId – can be found in the Dashboard.

-client_apiKeystringNoneYour Mangopay API key – can be found in the Hub.
+client_apiKeystringNoneYour Mangopay API key – can be found in the Dashboard.

 http_timeout int milliseconds30Specifies the amount of time until request failure because a chunk of data cannot be read.